Baldur's Gate: Novels

+The novel Baldur's Gate 3: Astarion by T. Kingfisher (ISBN 9798217298594) is scheduled for release in September 2026.

+Comics

 A comic titled Dungeons & Dragons: Legends of Baldur's Gate was released in October 2014.
 The comic is set generations after Throne of Bhaal, and features Minsc as the main character.
 It is written by Jim Zub and pencilled by Max Dunbar, part of the Dungeons & Dragons 40th anniversary celebrations.

+TV series

+In February 2026, it was announced that HBO and Hasbro Entertainment were developing a television series adaptation of Baldur's Gate.
+The series, set to be showrun, written, and executive produced by Craig Mazin, is set after the events of Baldur's Gate 3.
+According to video game journalist Geoff Keighley, developer Larian Studios have no involvement in the adaptation.

 Reception and legacy

 In 1999, Baldur's Gate won the Origins Award for Best Role Playing Game Computer Game of 1998, and in 2000, Baldur's Gate: Tales of the Sword Coast won Best Role Game Playing Game Computer Game of 1999.
 The Academy of Interactive Arts & Sciences awarded the original Baldur's Gate the Interactive Achievement Award for PC Role-Playing Game of the Year.
 Baldur's Gate II: Throne of Bhaal and Baldur's Gate: Dark Alliance also would later win Interactive Achievement Awards for Role-Playing Game of the Year for its respective PC and Console categories for the release year of 2001.
 Dark Alliance II won the 2004 RPG of the Year Award by GameFan, and was later inducted into the GameFan Hall of Fame.
 By June 2001, the series sold more than 3.5 million units worldwide.

 PC Gamers Paul Dean noted that the series "has always been as much about who these characters were as what they could do".
 He considered Baldur's Gates characters as the cornerstone of the series, and that some of them were the best RPG companions ever written.

 Baldur's Gate 3 received universal acclaim, and won several Game of the Year awards including from the Golden Joystick Awards, the Game Awards, the D.I.C.E.
 Awards, the Game Developers Choice Awards, and the British Academy Games Awards.

+Aggregate review scores As of November 29, 2023.